Srimanta Sankaradeva University of Health Sciences

 Srimanta Sankaradeva University of Health Sciences (SSUHS), Guwahati, Assam, India is established in 2009 as per The Srimanta Sankaradeva University of Health Sciences Act, 2007.
 The Srimanta Sankaradeva University of Health Sciences is the only Health Sciences University in the North Eastern Region with its jurisdiction to the whole of Assam.
+It has its jurisdiction over state of Assam.

 Academics

 The university is an affiliating university and has jurisdiction all over Assam.
 It is also engaged in research work.

 Presently, there are 47 affiliated institutions under this university.